aman-11111/re4_tweaks/README.md

 *  Only support Controller Type III.
 Left stick for strafing.
 Right stick for turning.
 Run [A button] and turn together is not easy.
 *  No player animation for strafing.
 No animation for walking while aiming
 *  Lot of game glitches.
 Ashley following Leon will not stay on ground height while he aim and walk up or down stairs.
 *  Not tested against the full game.
-Expected game breaking glitches.
+Expect more game breaking glitches.

 ### Acknowledgments
 * [nipkownix] for releasing RE4 Tweaks with source code.
 A game enchancing framework that make this mod possible.